hanruihua/hanruihua.github.io/_talks/2_Pump.md

 venue: "<b>Ruihua Han</b>"
 ---

-- This research aim to design an ultrasound pump model based on piezoelectric material which can generate a traveling wave to drive fluid when AC voltage applied.
+- This research aims to design an ultrasound pump model based on piezoelectric material which can generate a traveling wave to drive fluid when AC voltage applied.
-- Responsibilities: Theoretical derivation and simulation with ANSYS
+- Responsibilities: Optimizing the detailed size of the model to obtain a better performance by theoretical derivation and simulation with ANSYS

 ![Simulation of Piezoelectric Pump](https://hanruihua.info/images/pump.png)